Gossip: In Islam

-Islam considers backbiting the equivalent of eating the flesh of one's dead brother.
+it is also related to ghibah (backbiting), which is the equivalent of eating the flesh of one's dead brother.
 According to Muslims, backbiting harms its victims without offering them any chance of defense, just as dead people cannot defend against their flesh being eaten.
-Muslims are expected to treat others like brothers (regardless of their beliefs, skin color, gender, or ethnic origin), deriving from Islam's concept of brotherhood amongst its believers.
+Muslims are expected to treat others like brothers (regardless of their beliefs, skin-color, gender, or ethnic origin), deriving from Islam's concept of brotherhood amongst its believers.

-In the Bahá’í Faith
+In the Baháʼí Faith

-The Bahá’í Faith aims to promote the unity of humankind and considers backbiting to be the "worst human quality and the most great sin..."
-Therefore, even murder would be considered less reprobate than backbiting.
-Bahá’u’lláh, the Prophet-Founder of the Bahá’í Faith stated that, "Backbiting quencheth the light of the heart, and extinguisheth the life of the soul."
-More than affecting one's physical condition, Bahá’ís understands that when someone gossips and finds faults in others it hampers the spiritual development of those involved while also creating disunity among individuals, communities, and society at large.
+The Baháʼí Faith labels backbiting as the "worst human quality and the most great sin..."
+In their faith, murder would be considered less negative than backbiting.
+Bahá’u’lláh, the Prophet-Founder of the Baháʼí Faith stated: "Backbiting quencheth the light of the heart, and extinguished the life of the soul."

 In psychology

 Evolutionary view

 From Robin Dunbar's evolutionary theories, gossip originated to help bond the groups that were constantly growing in size.
 To survive, individuals need alliances; but as these alliances grew larger, it was difficult if not impossible to physically connect with everyone.
 Conversation and language were able to bridge this gap.
 Gossip became a social interaction that helped the group gain information about other individuals without personally speaking to them.

 It enabled people to keep up with what was going on in their social network.
 It also creates a bond between the teller and the hearer, as they share information of mutual interest and spend time together.
-It also helps the hearer learn about another individual’s behavior and helps them have a more effective approach to their relationship.
+It also helps the hearer learn about another individual's behavior and helps them have a more effective approach to their relationship.
 Dunbar (2004) found that 65% of conversations consist of social topics.

 Dunbar (1994) argues that gossip is the equivalent of social grooming often observed in other primate species.
 Anthropological investigations indicate that gossip is a cross-cultural phenomenon, providing evidence for evolutionary accounts of gossip.

 There is very little evidence to suggest meaningful sex differences in the proportion of conversational time spent gossiping, and when there is a difference, women are only very slightly more likely to gossip compared with men.
 Further support for the evolutionary significance of gossip comes from a recent study published in the peer-reviewed journal, Science Anderson and colleagues (2011) found that faces paired with negative social information dominate visual consciousness to a greater extent than positive and neutral social information during a binocular rivalry task.